+SOLD OUT!
 Carry A Nation Axe (1846–1911) – A radical member of the Temperance movement in The United States of America, Carry A. Nation campaigned all over the US, paying her way by selling little pins shaped like hatchets that symbolised her struggle.
 She was known as the ‘Bar Room Smasher’ and was often depicted clutching an axe in one hand ready to attack any bar that needed smashing.

 SOLD OUT!
 Sisterhood Symbol (c.1970s) – Merging the female Venus symbol with the long-standing symbol for workers’ resistance and solidarity, it appears the ‘sisterhood symbol’ first emerged in Europe during the women’s liberation movement of the late 1960s and ‘70s, popularised by use in political tracts and protest banners.
 The archive holds a silver necklace featuring the symbol as pendant.

 SOLD OUT!
 All Different All Equal (c.1995) – This is a cast of a pin badge from the Library’s badge collection.
 The original was a souvenir of the European Youth Campaign for Diversity, c.1995, and is a two-tone black and white design.